yhl125/ETHFALCON/README.md

     - $(σ_1,σ_2)$ is short;
     - $pk==H(σ_4\cdot (ntt(HashToPoint(r\mid\mid m)-σ_1)))$.

-Using this verification, we compute only **2NTT** (+ additional hashes and vectorized arithmetic) for the verification.
+Using this verification, we compute only **2NTT** (+ additional hash computations and vectorized arithmetic) for the verification.
 This matches with the number of NTT in Falcon (without the recovery mode).

 We claim that the interest of EPERVIER goes beyond Ethereum ecosystem.
 For hardware implementations, avoiding a NTTINV reduces the total required gates.
 Using a pipeline, it also enables to reuse the same NTT circuit inducing only latency of one stage of the implementation.